 Lighthouses are a captivating feature of the U. S. coast.
 The lighthouses along the North Carolina coastline are full of rich history dating back to and even before the Civil War.

-Adventurous travelers will find a lighthouse about every 40 miles as you drive the North Carolina coast.
-Each beacon tells it’s own story.
+Adventurous travelers will find a lighthouse about every 40 miles as they drive the North Carolina coast.
+Each beacon tells its own story.
 If you are not afraid of heights or climbing lots and lots of steps, you can do so at most of these beacons.

 This article contains affiliate links.
 Please see our Disclosure Policy.